Where Eagles Dare: Cast

+The cast of When Eagles Dare also includes uncredited appearances by Philip Stone as cable car operator, Victor Beaumont as Lieutenant Colonel Weissner, Guy Deghy as Major Wilhelm Wilner, Derek Newark as SS Officer, and Olga Lowe as Anne-Marie Kernitser.

 Production

 Development

-Burton later said, "I decided to do the picture because Elizabeth's two sons said they were fed up with me making films they weren't allowed to see, or in which I get killed.
+Burton later said, "I decided to do the picture because Elizabeth [Taylor]'s two sons said they were fed up with me making films they weren't allowed to see, or in which I get killed.
 They wanted me to kill a few people instead."

 Burton approached producer Elliott Kastner "and asked him if he had some super-hero stuff for me where I don't get killed in the end."

 The producer consulted MacLean and requested an adventure film filled with mystery, suspense, and action.
 Most of MacLean's novels had been made into films or were being filmed.
 Kastner persuaded MacLean to write a new story; six weeks later, he delivered the script, at that time entitled Castle of Eagles.
 Kastner hated the title, and chose Where Eagles Dare instead.
-The title is from Act I, Scene III, Line 71 in William Shakespeare's Richard III: "The world is grown so bad, that wrens make prey where eagles dare not perch".
+The title is from Act I, Scene III, Line 71 in William Shakespeare's play Richard III: "The world is grown so bad, that wrens make prey where eagles dare not perch".
 Like virtually all of MacLean's works, Where Eagles Dare features his trademark "secret traitor", who must be unmasked by the end.

 Kastner and co-producer Jerry Gershwin announced in July 1966 that they had purchased five MacLean scripts, starting with Where Eagles Dare and When Eight Bells Toll.
 Brian Hutton had just made Sol Madrid for the producers and was signed to direct.

 Filming

 Eastwood and Burton reportedly dubbed the film 'Where Doubles Dare' due to the amount of screen time in which stand-ins doubled for the cast during action sequences.
 Filming began on 2 January 1968 in Austria and concluded in July 1968.
 Eastwood received a salary of $800,000 while Burton received $1,200,000.
 This is one of the first sound films to have used front projection effect.
 This technology enabled filming of the scenes where the actors are on top of the cable car.

 Eastwood initially thought the script written by MacLean was "terrible" and was "all exposition and complications."
 According to Derren Nesbitt, Eastwood requested that he be given less dialogue.
 Most of Schaffer's lines were given to Burton, whilst Eastwood handled most of the action scenes.
 Director Hutton played to his actors' strengths, allowing for Burton's theatrical background to help the character of Smith and Eastwood's quiet demeanour to establish Schaffer.
 Eastwood took the part on the advice of his agent, who felt it would be interesting to see his client appear with someone with seniority.
 Eastwood and Burton got along well on set.
+Ingrid Pitt had spent part of her childhood in a concentration camp and reportedly found it uncomfortable to work on the movie.